WerkAG/ESP32Radio_PCB_v3.1/README.md

 # ESP32Radio-V2, PCB v3.x
-Printed Circuit Board for the [ESP32Radio-V2 from Ed Smallenburg](https://github.com/Edzelf/ESP32Radio-V2)
+##Printed Circuit Board for the [ESP32Radio-V2 from Ed Smallenburg](https://github.com/Edzelf/ESP32Radio-V2)

-v3.2 - 2022-11-06
+- 2022-11-06, PCB v3.1 Rev C

 PCB allows the use of the PAM8403 amplifier module and/or a bluetooth transmitter module (kcx_bt_emitter)